Environment Invariant Linear Least Squares: Introduction

-The above thought experiment demonstrates that there may exist some problems when we include a lot of variables besides the true important variables before fitting models.
+The above thought experiment demonstrates that we may suffer from the ``curse of endogeneity'', that the conditional expectation of the response given all the explanatory variables may diverge from the law of interests, when including a lot of variables besides the true important variables before estimation \citep{fan2014challenges}.
 Such a problem will deviate our route toward building a decent prediction model grounded in the real world and yield non-robust predictions in other environments.
-A potential purely data-driven strategy to resolve this problem is to utilize the \emph{heterogeneity} across datasets.
-In this paper, we implement the above intuition to the linear regression model in the aspects of statistical modeling, methodology, and the corresponding non-asymptotic analysis.
-Our proposed method can be seen as a multiple-environment version of linear least squares.
-The key idea can be summarized as \emph{the combination of combinations of observations} under heterogeneous environments: it combines the linear least squares (\emph{combination of observations}) solutions across different datasets and use their differences to determine the true parameter $\bbeta^*$ and important variables in a completely data-driven manner.
+Meanwhile, a potential data-driven strategy is to utilize the \emph{heterogeneity} across datasets.
+This paper implements the above intuition to the linear regression model in statistical modeling, methodology, and theory.
+We propose a multi-environment version of linear least squares, whose key idea can be summarized as \emph{the combination of combinations of observations} under heterogeneous environments: it combines the linear least squares (\emph{combination of observations}) solutions across different datasets and uses their differences to determine the true parameter $\bbeta^*$ in a completely data-driven manner.